+Add the right fertilizer in the right amounts.
 Many people believe that if a little fertilizer is good then a lot is better; however, this is incorrect.
 If you use too much fertilizer on your houseplants, you may do them more harm than good.
 Plants grow slower in an indoor environment than they do outdoors.
 So indoor plants need fewer nutrients (too many nutrients can build up to toxic levels).
 A good choice is a slow-release indoor fertilizer, which is specially formulated for houseplants.

 If you'd prefer to use a liquid fertilizer, make sure you apply it infrequently (twice a month at most).

 Signs of Trouble

 No matter how much care you give your indoor houseplants, you may still experience some problems.
 Here are some things to look out for and what you can do to solve them: